-JOIN THE GRAINGER COLLEGE OF ENGINEERING FOR A SEMESTER-LONG STUDY AND ENTREPRENEURSHIP PROGRAM IN PARTNERSHIP WITH THE UNIVERSITY OF CHICAGO POLSKY CENTER.
+JOIN THE GRAINGER COLLEGE OF ENGINEERING FOR AN ENTREPRENEURSHIP PROGRAM IN PARTNERSHIP WITH THE UNIVERSITY OF CHICAGO POLSKY CENTER.

-City Scholars is excited to announce a new track for entrepreneurial College of Engineering students.
-Students are now able to spend a semester in Chicago as a City Scholar and also be a part of the prestigious College New Venture Challenge (CNVC) hosted by the Polsky Center for Entrepreneurship and Innovation at the University of Chicago.
+Through the Startup City Scholar track, students are able to spend a semester as a City Scholar and also be a part of the prestigious College New Venture Challenge (CNVC) hosted by the Polsky Center for Entrepreneurship and Innovation at the University of Chicago.
 The CNVC is the undergraduate track of the University’s business launch program, the Edward L. Kaplan, ’71, New Venture Challenge (NVC), which is a nationally-ranked accelerator program.
 The Startup City Scholars program launch was made possible through generous support from The Caruso Foundation.

-- Applicants may be eligible for a $5,000 scholarship to spend the semester in Chicago working on a student-led venture.
+- Applicants may be eligible for a $5,000 scholarship to spend the semester working on a student-led venture.

-- Teams in this course are eligible to win prizes in the form of SAFE funds from a pool of up to $35,000!
+- Accepted teams are eligible to win prizes in the form of SAFE funds from a pool of up to $100,000!

-- Meet Chicago’s tech leaders and investors who can help launch your company and compete for a pool of investment.
+- Meet Chicago’s tech leaders and investors who can help launch your company.

-- Receive credit for University of Chicago’s CNVC course through University of Illinois’ TE 398 course – taught virtually from University of Chicago.
+- Receive credit for University of Chicago’s CNVC through University of Illinois’ TE 398 course – taught virtually from University of Chicago.

-- Take courses in person and online from Chicago.
+- Take courses in person at UIUC (if applicable) and online.

-- Take select 200-400 level CS, ECE, and TE courses offered in the program
+- Access to select 200-400 level CS, ECE, and TE courses offered exclusively for the City Scholars program